kyma-project/kyma/tests/asset-store/README.md

 ### Run a local version

-To run the application against the local Kyma installation on Minikube without building the binary, expose Asset Upload Service from Kyma installation or run a local version, outside the Minikube cluster.
-Read the [Asset Upload Service Readme](../../components/asset-upload-service/README.md#usage) to learn, how to do that.
+To run the application against the local Kyma installation on Minikube without building the binary, expose the Asset Upload Service to make it available outside the Kyma installation, or run it in a local version outside the Minikube cluster.
+For more details, read the [`README.md`](../../components/asset-upload-service/README.md#usage) document for the Asset Upload Service.

 To run integration tests, use the following command: